boolean-uk/java-tdd-oop-bank-challenge/DomainModel.md

 | transactionType binary |        |          |         |
 Transactions tracks how much a user deposit or withdraw from the account.
 TransactionType holds if it's a deposit or withdraw.
 Deposit is 0 and withdraw is a 1.
+Transactions can never be removed from the list, therefore the ID is the size of the arraylist